tomshaw/linkmate/README.md

 ## Replication Directions

 The first step in learning how replication works is to install a local copy of [CouchDb](https://couchdb.apache.org/), and disable the Admin Party in [Fauxton](https://couchdb.apache.org/fauxton-visual-guide/) by creating a username and password.
 Create an empty database by clicking the create database button.
 In the LinkMate extension options menu, click the database tab and create a new database.
 Make sure to enter your correct username and password and remote database url.
 Next on the replication tab, click the checkbox to verifiy your connection.
-Once verfied click the push button to back your data or pull to restore it.
+Once verified click the push button to back your data or pull to restore it.
 Note you can also create a user and give them permissions to the database or assign the user to a group with database permissions.
 To quickly create a new user, on the options general tab, enable remote authentication and click the register link on the login screen.

 ## Libraries Used